drone/drone-migrate/README.md

 1. create a full backup of your 0.8.x Drone database
 2. create a new database for your 1.0.x server
+3. do not login to your 1.0 drone instance until this is complete

 ## Building the migration utility